Move Like It’s Summer: Cooling, Grounded Movement For The Hottest Season

 Early morning, fog filled hikes in San Luis Obispo hit different in the summer.

-Summer isn't the season to push harder — it’s the time to move differently.
+I’ve had to learn the hard way: Summer simply isn't the season to push harder — it’s the time to move differently.

 I know that idea doesn’t land easily for everyone.
 Our culture rewards more: more intensity, more output, more fitness, more growth.
 Slowing down can feel almost countercultural.
 And as a lifelong doer, I feel that tension too.